 Step 1: Define the AI Agent’s Purpose and Scope

-• What are the functional and non-functional requirements?
+• What are the functional and non-functional requirements of your AI agent?

 Step 2: Hire the AI Agent Development Team